core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -00 to -01 ## {#sec-00-01}

-* Revised protection of the error response to the phantom cancellation request.
+* Simplified cancellation of the group observation, without using a phantom cancellation request.

 * Aligned parameter semantics with core-oscore-groupcomm and ace-key-groupcomm-oscore.